surprisehighway/craft-upsshippingrates/README.md

 If the a UPS service is available for the customer's shipping address, a live rate will be returned during the checkout process.

-## Roadmap
+## UPS Shipping Rates Roadmap

-* Improve the box packing algorithm
-* Support rates for UPS Freight services
-* Support flat rate and UPS Envelopes
+Some things to do, and ideas for potential features:

+* Release it

-Brought to you by [Rob Knecht](https://github.com/rmknecht) and [Surprise Highway](http://www.surprisehighway.com/)
+Brought to you by [Surprise Highway](https://github.com/surprisehighway)